John F. Kennedy Eternal Flame: Maintenance

 Transferring the Eternal Flame to a temporary location on April 29, 2013, in preparation for repairs to the site.

 Arlington National Cemetery experts said in 2001 that it cost about $200 a month to keep the flame burning.
 Its original, custom-manufactured ignition system, contained in a box buried a few feet from the grave, controlled the flow of gas and oxygen to the flame and activated a 20,000-volt spark ignition electrode near the gas burner whenever the flame was extinguished.

 In 2012, the automatic ignition system began clicking audibly.
 In early 2013, a $350,000 contract was awarded for upgrading the system.
 During the work the permanent flame was extinguished after being transferred to a temporary flame to one side.
 The refurbishment replaced the original burner with one not requiring a separate oxygen supply, laid new gas lines, relocated gas pressure regulators, added controls to improve energy efficiency, and replaced electrical lines.
 The flame was returned to the upgraded permanent eternal flame on May 17, 2013, and the temporary flame extinguished.

 In 2010, the carved inscriptions in the low stone wall in front of the site were renewed, which power cleaning and weather had made difficult to read.
 The Knights of Columbus donated $6,000 to have the letters darkened and more deeply incised in time for the 50th anniversary of Kennedy's inauguration.
 Gordon Ponsford, a sculptor who restored several major monuments at Arlington National Cemetery, performed the work.

 On December 10, 1963, a group of Catholic schoolchildren accidentally extinguished the temporary flame while sprinkling it with holy water.
 A cemetery official quickly relit the flame by hand.
-In August 1967, an exceptionally heavy rain extinguished the permanent flame and flooding of electrical equipment disabled the spark igniter.
+In August 1967, an exceptionally heavy rain extinguished the permanent flame and flooded the electrical equipment, disabling the spark igniter.
 In both cases the flame was quickly relit manually.